 Energy, Emissions, Effluents & Waste10 min

-We aim to reduce our customers’ environmental burdens by designing material- and energy-efficient products.
+We aim to reduce our customers’ environmental impacts by designing material- and energy-efficient products.

 Why it matters

-In terms of primary energy consumption, the building sector is one of the largest energy users in the world – as a result, their influence on climate change is enormous.
-As a leading manufacturer, dormakaba is committed to incorporating the latest product life cycle approaches and environmental technologies to continuously advance our product development and improve our as well as our customers’ sustainability performance.
+In terms of primary energy consumption, the building sector is one of the largest energy users in the world – as a result, its influence on climate change is enormous.
+As a leading manufacturer, we are committed to incorporating the latest product life cycle approaches and environmental technologies to continuously advance our product development and improve our, as well as our customers’, sustainability performance.
 This not only provides new opportunities for our design and manufacturing processes; it addresses our customers’ expectations regarding environmentally friendly products.

 We aim to reduce our customers’ environmental impacts by designing material- and energy-efficient products.
 We are dedicated to producing high-quality and reliable products and solutions, while also integrating our customers’ desire for environmentally friendly options.
 As a result, product design remains a core focus of our sustainability strategy, with an emphasis on energy consumption and carbon emissions during the product’s use phase, and waste management and recyclability at its end of life.

 The trend toward sustainable design and ecodesign is here to stay.
-With an average lifespan of 40 to 50 years, buildings should ideally be constructed in a way that allows required materials and natural resources to be used efficiently.
-Green Building certification schemes – such as Leadership in Energy and Environmental Design (LEED) or the German Sustainable Building Council (Deutsche Gesellschaft für Nachhaltiges Bauen, DGNB) – rate the sustainability of an entire building.
-The green building market is forecast to experience a CAGR of more than 10% from 2018 to 2023.
-By developing sustainable products and providing transparency on our sustainability performance, dormakaba secures our market position and offers added value to customers seeking Green Building certifications.
+With an average life span of 40 to 50 years, buildings should ideally be constructed in a way that allows required materials and natural resources to be used efficiently.
+Green building certification schemes – such as Leadership in Energy and Environmental Design (LEED) or the German Sustainable Building Council (Deutsche Gesellschaft für Nachhaltiges Bauen, DGNB) – rate the sustainability of an entire building.
+The green building market is forecast to experience a CAGR of more than 14.3% through 2027.
+By developing sustainable products and providing transparency on our sustainability performance, dormakaba secures our market position and offers added value to customers seeking green building certifications.